How to Create a Good Marketing Strategy

 The Benefits of a Documented Marketing Strategy

-Business owners can often feel that they or their team simply doesn’t have the time to create a well-considered marketing strategy.
+Business owners can often feel that they or their team simply doesn’t have the time to create a well-considered marketing strategy, let alone multichannel marketing considerations.
 This can also be the case in a well-established large company, where the sheer workload required from a marketing team can lead to ‘silos’ of marketing activities becoming the focus, rather than the actual strategic marketing objectives.
 In both scenarios, marketing often can quickly become un-focused and non-productive.

 As counter-intuitive as it may initially seem in cases such as those noted above, the really beneficial outcomes of having a documented marketing strategy are: